cis110/cis110.github.io/homework/hello_world.md

 We have provided you with example code in `MyHouse.java` to make sure that drawing is working on your computer.
 It also gives you some examples of what can be drawn using the PennDraw library.
 Read the [PennDraw wiki](../resources/penndraw.html) to see what you can draw (i.e. shapes, images, text…) using PennDraw.
 The wiki page lists all of the functions you can use and explains how to use them.

 Open the file `MyHouse.java` in Codio.
-Make sure to update the header section so that it is your name, PennKey, and ensure that the provided code compiles and runs on your computer.
+Ensure that the provided code compiles and runs on your computer.
 Pay attention to the comments in the code (the text that begins with “//” which appears in green) as they will help you understand what each line of code contributes to the drawing you see.

 ---